urbanjost/M_intrinsics/docs/intrinsics.md

   : the _real_ value to truncate.

 - **kind**
-  : an _integer_ initialization expression indicating the kind parameter of the result.
+  : indicates the kind parameter of the result.

 ### **Result**

-The return value is of type _real_ with the kind type parameter of the argument if the optional **kind** is absent; otherwise, the kind type parameter will be given by **kind**.

-If the magnitude of **x** is less than one, **aint(x)** returns zero.
+  The sign is the same as the sign of **x** unless the magnitude of **x** is less than one, in which case zero is returned.

-If the magnitude is equal to or greater than one then it returns the largest whole number that does not exceed its magnitude.

-The sign is the same as the sign of **x**.
+  Otherwise **aint**(3) returns the largest whole number that does not exceed the magnitude of **x** with the same sign as the input.

+  That is, it truncates the value towards zero.

 ### **Examples**